Jeon Boram: 2013–2016: QBS and The Lost Garden

 Boram along with Qri and Soyeon formed a subgroup called QBS in May 2013.
 The subgroup focused on the Japanese market.
-They released their debut single titled "Kaze no You ni" (風のように, Like the Wind) on June 26, 2013.
+They released their debut single titled "Like the Wind" on June 26, 2013.
+The single debuted at number 7 on Oricon's Weekly Singles Chart.
+The group held a mini-live tour in 3 cities in Japan.
+The Tokyo show ,reportedly, was attended by more than 2,000 fans.
+The same year she was part of the variety show Wooram's Family Camp.
+She also modeled for OranC.

 In 2014, Jeon starred in the musical adaptation of Oscar Wilde's The Selfish Giant as Mercy, a global project featuring a team from five nations.
-It ran from January 17, 2014 to February 16 at Yongin Poeun Art Hall in Yongin, Gyeonggi.
+It ran from January 17, 2014, to February 16 at Yongin Poeun Art Hall in Yongin, Gyeonggi.
 The musical was a commercial success and sold out every showing, selling more than 11,000 tickets just two weeks into its staging.
 The musical was previously a hit in Shanghai, China selling over 20,000 tickets after three performances.
-The musical also made its festival debut at the 9th Daegu International Musical Festival; the oldest musical festival and the only one in Asia.
+It also made its festival debut at the 9th Daegu International Musical Festival; Korea's oldest and Asia's only Musical festival.
+In August 2015, she was in the web drama Sweet Temptation.
+The drama became one of Naver's most watched original shows.
+She also appeared on Davichi's Music Video for "Moment".

-2017–present: Departure from MBK Entertainment
+2017–2019: Departure from T-ara, return to acting and hiatus

-On March 6, 2017, MBK Entertainment (formerly known as Core Contents Media) announced that T-ara would be releasing their last album as a six-member group in May, after Boram and Soyeon decided not to renew their contracts, and other members decided to stay with the label until December 31, 2017.
+On March 6, 2017, MBK Entertainment (formerly Core Contents Media) announced that T-ara would be releasing their last album as a six-member group in May, after Boram and Soyeon decided not to renew their contracts, and other members decided to stay with the label until December 31, 2017.
 On May 7, MBK Entertainment revealed the group's plans had changed and that the group would disband following the release of the album and that the final album had been rescheduled to release in June 2017, with Boram and Soyeon not participating due to the expiry of their contracts.
 On May 8, it was announced that T-ara's last performance as six-members would be in a Taiwan concert on May 13.

-In September 2019, Boram was cast in ‘Modern Family’ of MBN along with her mother.
-She also starred youth drama Shall We That's in 2019.
+In 2018, she appeared in a promotional video for Chinese brand Pinduoduo's.
+In September 2019, Boram was cast in MBN's Modern Family.
+She also starred in the web drama Shall We That's in 2019.